 The Cybis studio produced relatively few dog and cat studies – less than a dozen of each during the studio’s entire history.
 I have never seen a Cordey-imprint dog, although there were three different cats made.
 Most of the canine sculptures were introduced in the 1980s or later and all are open (non-limited) editions.

-The earliest Cybis dog I have found thus far is this glazed Boxer from the 1950s.
+Skipping ahead to the next decade we find a glazed Boxer from the 1950s.
 He is 5″ high, 6″ long, and exhibits the high glaze typical of many pieces during their first decade.
 The flower and foliage elements correspond with those seen on many of the birds that Cybis produced during that era but, like almost all of the 1950s Cybis output, the dog itself was probably cast from a commercially purchased mold.

 The first modern era (post-1960) Cybis dog sculpture was Dandy the Dancing Dog issued in 1977 at an issue price of $145 and retired by 1982.
 He was one of several circus-animal designs during the late 1970s and is 8.25” high.